A relaxing bath for your baby is such a heavenly moment for both of you, isn’t it?

 Now, don’t put your baby into the bath until the water is turned off, as the water’s temperature can change after seconds.

-There may be other factors you can think about in order to keep bath time safe, fun and relaxing.
+There may be other factors you can think about in order to keep bath time safe, fun, and relaxing.

-Have the hot water plumbing system adjusted to set the max temperature to 50° C or 122°F. Small children or babies can get third-degree burns from hot water and prevention is always a good idea.
+Small children or babies can get third-degree burns from hot water and prevention is always a good idea.
 This is a potentially fitting plan if you are able to accommodate your plumbing system and anyone who is able to do it, should, for convenience purposes and safety.

 It might be a bit nerve-wracking to draw the first baths for your baby with the right temperature and safety measures you’ll need to take.
 But once you get the hang of it, we promise it will be a pacifying bonding experience.
 It will be fun and filled with memories.

-Don’t forget to keep all the elements necessary nearby: Towels, toiletries and warm clean clothes.
+Don’t forget to keep all the elements necessary nearby: Towels, toiletries, and warm clean clothes.
 Try to keep your phone with you, just in case it rings, because by no means should you be away from your baby during bath time.
 However, if you need to run out, scoop your baby up in a towel and take them with you.

 All in all, bath time is a fun time!
 Enjoy this stage of your baby’s life, it is truly rewarding.